ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: ppmu_aperture_time

         Specifies the measurement aperture time for the PPMU.
-The PPMU_APERTURE_TIME_UNITS property sets the units of the PPMU aperture time.
+The :py:attr:`nidigital.Session.ppmu_aperture_time_units` property sets the units of the PPMU aperture time.